estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 9) **Turn ON and OFF the special feature**:

-In your code editor, open `/build/index.html` and set the `showSearchResult` variable to `true` as if you were the administrator of the company that asked for the Google search result feature.
+In your code editor, open `/build/index.html` and set the `showSearchResult` variable to `true` as if you were the administrator of the companies that asked for the Google search result feature.
 As the code was bundled and optimized, the `true` and `false` values are converted to `0` or `!0`.

 So, in `/build/index.html`, replace `window.showSearchResult=0` by `window.showSearchResult=!0`.

 If you go to the browser again, you'll see that the special Google search feature is now displayed.
-This is the configuration that the company which asked for the feature is gonna use in their network.
+This is the configuration that the companies which asked for the feature are gonna use in their networks.

-That's it! **your Angular app has succesfully implemented a plugin based architecture with Web Components!**
+That's it! **our React app has succesfully implemented a plugin based architecture with Web Components!**

 Now, your app in production has a "switch" that enables or disables the special feature.
-Now this app could be delivered to ALL clients, and the company's client that asked for the Google search result feature can enable it by themselves.
+Now this app could be delivered to **all** clients, and the clients that asked for the Google search result feature can enable it by themselves.

 ## Vue demo

 Lets follow the same steps, but for a Vue app now.
-The final Vue app can be found in this [gitHub repo](https://github.com/estebanmunchjones2019/vue-web-components-plugin).
+The final app can be found in this [gitHub repo](https://github.com/estebanmunchjones2019/vue-web-components-plugin).

 1) **Install the Vue CLI globally:**